 - Monitoring of health care needs by a physician

 The only services that aren’t included are personal laundry and cable, which are available for nominal fees, plus any personal care items.

 Other communities may offer what are called à la carte services.
 That means there may be additional fees for services like the ones listed above.
 Those fees are required on top of the monthly fees.
 When you tour communities, be sure to ask what is included and what isn’t.

 At MacIntosh, we also offer something called a “lifestyle rate.”
-That is a lower rate for people who would like to move to one of our communities for the convenient lifestyle while maintaining the independent lifestyle they prefer, without requiring assistance with activities of daily living.
+That is a lower rate for people who would like to move to one of our communities for the convenience while maintaining the independent lifestyle they prefer, without requiring assistance with activities of daily living.

 Some older adults prefer this option because it frees them from the hassle of home maintenance.
 They can live independently while enjoying services and amenities at the community.

 Another benefit of this choice is that if you ever do need assistance, you don’t have to move.
 You can receive assisted living services right where you are.

 How to Pay for Assisted Living

 How do you cover the cost of assisted living?

 Many people pay out of pocket.
 Medicare does not cover assisted living, nor do most private insurance policies.
 However, if a resident has long-term care insurance or veteran’s benefits, those can be financially beneficial and assist with covering the cost.

 At our Whetstone community in Columbus, we also accept the assisted living Medicaid waiver after two years of private pay in assisted living.
 There are only a few select communities that accept this waiver.